 Naturalist John Muir called the Douglas’s (or Douglas) Squirrel the “squirrel of squirrels” because they possess “every attribute peculiarly squirrelish enthusiastically concentrated.”
 Douglas’s Squirrels are small, only about a foot long, including their tail.
 They won’t be overlooked, though, as they’re very active and noisy.
 They have distinct summer and winter coats.
 In summer, they’re reddish-brown to grayish-brown on the topside.
 In winter, they’re more grayish overall and may have noticeable ear tufts.

-The squirrels often use the same spot year after year for peeling scales off pine cones to get at the seeds.
+The squirrels often use the same spot year after year where they peel scales off pine cones to get at the seeds.
 These refuse piles are called middens.
 Generations of squirrels may use one, with it growing several feet high and wide.

 In summer, Douglas’s Squirrels build nests of twigs, mosses, shredded bark and lichens on tree limbs or in tree forks.
 In winter, they nest in tree cavities or in underground burrows.